 Today’s Wonder of the Day was inspired by piper. piper Wonders, “why do people say um when saying a sentance?”
 Thanks for WONDERing with us, piper!

-It probably wouldn’t be one of the most famous speeches in American political history if it had contained all those other words, like um, er, uh, and you know.
-Fortunately, President Kennedy was a great speaker and his true words remain a stirring call to action even today.
+It probably wouldn’t be one of the most famous speeches in American political history.
+Filler words such as like, um, er, uh, and you know can lower the quality of a speech.
+Fortunately, President Kennedy was a great speaker.
+His words remain a stirring call to action even today.

 If you listen to regular people speak, however, you’ll hear such words spread throughout their ordinary speech.
-Linguists call these words filler words.
+Linguists call these filler words.
 Sometimes they’re also called discourse markers, pause fillers, or hesitation forms.
-Common examples include uh, um, er, ah, okay, like, right, so, and you know.

 A filler word is any meaningless sound, word, or phrase used during speech to fill silence.
 They’re often used in lieu of pausing and are closely connected with hesitation in speech.
-They rarely appear in written works, but they plague the speech of many people every day.
+They rarely appear in written works.
+However, they plague the speech of many people every day.

-Using filler words only occasionally is not a problem, as they can indicate that you’re collecting your thoughts before proceeding.
-Unfortunately, all too often they are used repeatedly to the point that they interfere with effective communication.
+Using filler words only occasionally is not a problem.
+They can indicate that you’re collecting your thoughts before continuing.
+Unfortunately, all too often they are used repeatedly.
+At this point, they interfere with effective communication.

-When used too frequently, filler words are considered a speech disfluency (sometimes spelled dysfluency), which is a term that refers to speech that isn’t delivered smoothly or well-formed grammatically.
+When used too frequently, filler words are considered a speech disfluency (sometimes spelled dysfluency).
+This term refers to speech that isn’t delivered smoothly or well-formed grammatically.

 Why do we use filler words so often?
 Are they really a big deal?
 They can be!
 We tend to use filler words more frequently when we rush to speak without thinking.
 When asked a question, we often want to respond quickly.
 We often start speaking before we really know what to say.
-As our brains are trying to formulate our thoughts into words, we tend to fill silences with filler words to avoid awkward pauses.
+As our brains are trying to formulate our thoughts into words, we tend to fill silences with filler words.
+This is done to avoid awkward pauses.

-Unfortunately, all those filler words can actually get in the way of effectively communicating what we want to say.
-If you've ever listened to someone who uses filler words repeatedly, it can be difficult to tease out the real words with meaning from the barrage of sounds in between.
+Unfortunately, all those filler words can actually get in the way of communicating what we want to say.
+Have you ever listened to someone who uses filler words repeatedly?
+If so, you know it can be difficult to understand their message.
+It’s a challenge to tease out the real words with meaning from the stream of sounds in between.

-If you find yourself using filler words too frequently, don’t worry.
+If you find yourself using filler words, don’t worry.
 Everyone uses them from time to time.
-Realize, though, that they can prevent your listeners from really understanding what you’re trying to say.
+Realize, though, that they can stop your listeners from really understanding what you’re trying to say.